Sluggish or Poor Virtual Machine Performance¶

 To alleviate a majority of this wait time, the Cyber Range has implemented the Pool Model to provide pre-warmed VMs as often as possible.
+For more information, please see the article titled Cyber Range Pool Model.
 In cases where a pre-warmed VM may not be ready (i.e. setting the Reserved Enrollments too low for a large course), we recommend booting up all of your students' VMs at least 20 minutes before needed.
 This can be done by clicking "Start" on each student environment.
 This process only applies to first time access to a VM and subsequent startups of the VM should only take about 45-60 seconds.

 Custom Desktop Settings Causing Sluggishness¶